^

 Depending on the clinical picture

-A study to detect markers of viral hepatitis B and viral hepatitis C and syphilis is also performed every six months.
+A study to detect markers of viral hepatitis B and viral hepatitis C and syphilis is also performed once every six months.

 You are reporting a typo in the following text: